waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

     - typically more than hardware threads
 - `std::thread`
     - objects in a C++ process
-    - handle to the underlying software threads
+    - a handle to the underlying software threads (if joinable)

 ## item 35: prefer task-based (using `std::async`) programming to thread-based (using `std::thread`)
 - potential problems for thread-based